-Researchers enrolled in the DMIN program prior to Fall Semester 2018 will need to contact the DMIN office for any questions they have regarding the new program structure.
-The student is responsible for following and completing the requirements of the degree completion plan under which they initially enrolled.
-If a student desires to transition to the new DMIN structure, they need to contact the DMIN office for a consultation to ensure that change would benefit them.
+Students enrolled in the DMIN program prior to Fall Semester 2018 will need to contact the DMIN office for any questions they have regarding the new program structure.
+The student is responsible for following and completing the requirements of the degree completion plan under which the student initially enrolled.
+If a student desires to transition to the new DMIN structure, they need to contact the DMIN office for a consultation to ensure that the change would benefit them.